romgo53/HomeAssignment/README.md

 ```

 ### Run ▶️
+Before running the provider, make sure that the backend application is running.

 In the `infrastructure` directory run the following command:
 - To run the create method run:
 ```bash